grafana/loki/docs/sources/clients/aws/ec2/_index.md

 Don't hesitate to edit the your config file and start Promtail again to try your config out.

-If you want to see existing targets and available labels you can reach promtail server using the public dns assigned to your instance:
+If you want to see existing targets and available labels you can reach Promtail server using the public dns assigned to your instance:

 ```bash
 open http://ec2-13-59-62-37.us-east-2.compute.amazonaws.com:3100/